uhd-urz/elAPI/examples/README.md

 $ cp -v examples/python/create_plugins/awesome ~/.local/share/elapi/plugins/
 ```

-Once done, run `elapi`, and it should show the plugin `aweomse` under third-party plugins.
+Once done, run `elapi`, and it should show the plugin `awesome` under third-party plugins.

 > [!IMPORTANT]
-> The `obfuscate` plugin should not be run in production, unless you absolutely intend to, as
+> The `obfuscate` plugin should not be run in production, unless you absolutely intend to.
-> the plugin will obfuscate or modify resource/experiment titles.
+> The plugin will obfuscate/modify all resource/experiment titles.